mhargreaCS/TicTacToe/README.md

 # TicTacToe
 building a ConsoleApp tic-tac-toe game using C#

-New file added (ticTacToe2.0) containing the game with the if-else-if statements replaced with a switch statement to greatly improve runtime
+New file added (ticTacToe.cpp) - Work-in-progress version of tictactoe written from scratch in C++, heavily inspired upon the C# code of course..

 -----
 Only the raw .cs file is attached -- still requires all the project dependencies via Visual Studio (.NETCore.App)